-- The name and address of the recommending shareholder, and the class and number of shares of our Common Stock that are beneficially owned by the recommending shareholder; - The name, age, business address and principal occupation and employment of the recommended nominee; - Any information relevant to a determination of whether the recommended nominee meets the criteria for Board membership established by the Board of Directors and/or the Nominating and Corporate Governance Committee; - Any information regarding the recommended nominee relevant to a determination of whether the recommended nominee would be considered independent under the applicable NYSE rules; - All other information relating to the recommended nominee that is required to be disclosed in solicitation for proxies in an election of directors, pursuant to Regulation 14A under the Securities and Exchange Act of 1934, as amended, including, without limitation, information regarding (1) the recommended nominee's business experience over the past five years; (2) the class and number of our shares, if any, that are beneficially owned by the recommended nominee; and (3) material relationships or transactions, if any, between the recommended nominee and us or our management; - a description of any business or personal relationships between the recommended nominee and the recommending shareholder; - a statement, signed by the recommended nominee, (1) verifying the accuracy of the biographical and other information about the nominee that is submitted with the recommendation, and (2) affirming the recommended nominee's willingness to be a director; and - if the recommending shareholder has beneficially owned more than 5% of our voting stock for at least one year as of the date the recommendation is made, evidence of such beneficial ownership as specified in the rules and regulations of the SEC.
+- The name and address of the recommending shareholder, and the class and number of shares of our Common Stock that are beneficially owned by the recommending shareholder; - The name, age, business address and principal occupation and employment of the recommended nominee: - Any information relevant to a determination of whether the recommended nominee meets the criteria for Board membership established by the Board of Directors and/or the Nominating and Corporate Governance Committee; - Any information regarding the recommended nominee relevant to a determination of whether the recommended nominee would be considered independent under the applicable NYSE rules; - All other information relating to the recommended nominee that is required to be disclosed in solicitation for proxies in an election of Directors, pursuant to Regulation 14A under the Securities and Exchange Act of 1934, as amended, including, without limitation, information regarding (1) the recommended nominee's business experience over the past five years; (2) the class and number of our shares, if any, that are beneficially owned by the recommended nominee; and (3) material relationships or transactions, if any, between the recommended nominee and us or our management; - A description of any business or personal relationships between the recommended nominee and the recommending shareholder; - A statement, signed by the recommended nominee, (1) verifying the accuracy of the biographical and other information about the nominee that is submitted with the recommendation, and (2) affirming the recommended nominee's willingness to be a Director; and

-The Nominating and Corporate Governance Committee considers individuals recommended by shareholders in the same manner and to the same extent as it considers director nominees identified by other means.
+If the recommending shareholder has beneficially owned more than 5% of our voting stock for at least one year as of the date the recommendation is made, evidence of such beneficial ownership as specified in the rules and regulations of the SEC.
+The Nominating and Corporate Governance Committee considers individuals recommended by shareholders in the same manner and to the same extent as it considers Director nominees identified by other means.
 The Chairman of the Nominating and Corporate Governance Committee will make exploratory contacts with those nominees whose skills, experiences, qualifications and personal attributes satisfy those that the Nominating and Corporate Governance Committee has identified as essential for a nominee to possess, as described above.
 Then, an opportunity will be arranged for the members of the Nominating and Corporate Governance Committee or as many members as can do so to meet the potential nominees.
 The Nominating and Corporate Governance Committee will then select a nominee to recommend to the Board of Directors for consideration and appointment.
 Board members appointed in this manner will serve, absent unusual circumstances, until their election by our shareholders at the next annual meeting of shareholders.
-The Board and Nominating and Corporate Governance Committee have not received director nominations from any shareholders outside the Board or Nominating and Corporate Governance Committee.
-In addition to the foregoing, the Second Amended and Restated Shareholders' Agreement dated January 18, 2005 (described in detail in the section titled "Certain Relationships and Related Transactions"), provides that Blackstone and BA Capital Sidecar Fund LP are entitled to designate all nominees for election to the Board of Directors of the Company for so long as they hold at least 25% of the total voting power of the Company's capital stock.
-Thereafter, although they will not have an explicit contractual right to do so, they may still nominate directors of the Company in their capacity as shareholders.
+The Board and Nominating and Corporate Governance Committee have not received Director nominations from any shareholders outside the Board or Nominating and Corporate Governance Committee.

+In addition to the foregoing, Amendment No. 2 to The Third Amended and Restated Shareholders' Agreement dated as of October 31, 2005 as amended (described in detail in the section titled ''Certain Relationships and Related Transactions''), provides that Blackstone is entitled to designate all nominees for election to the Board of Directors of the Company for so long as it holds at least 25% of the total voting power of the Company's capital stock.
+Thereafter, although it will not have an explicit contractual right to do so, it may still nominate Directors of the Company in its capacity as a shareholder.